nwikamulia/ai-day-jakarta-2026/README.md

 ```

 > **What you should see**
-> Once this runs, check your email dispatch destination — the Gmail Sent folder (or your Zapier task history), and `email_dispatch_log` in Flink.
+> Once this runs, check your email dispatch destination, the Gmail Sent folder (or your Zapier task history), and `email_dispatch_log` in Flink.
 You should see personalized emails appearing for every qualifying customer, composed entirely by Agent 2 and dispatched entirely because Agent 1 decided to hand the work off.
 (If you chose the local Python mock server instead, watch its terminal and the `sent_emails.log` file grow.)

 ---